Silicon Valley Laid The Foundation For Trump—Now It Must Dismantle It

 I am not known for being a great supporter of government programs, but I would like to take this opportunity to thank the SBIC program for taking a chance on me way back when I was 26 years old and starting out in the venture capital business.
 I was able to take a $2 million SBIC and use SBA’s 3:1 leverage to have a fund where I could use their $6 million to start investing in tech startups.

-What’s more, Draper’s venture capital firm DFJ was an early investor in Elon Musk companies including Tesla, SpaceX, and SolarCity (now merged with Tesla)–all of which have relied on heavy government subsidies and contracts, meaning that taxpayers have directly supported the return on those investments that Draper and his partners have reaped.
+What’s more, Draper’s venture capital firm DFJ was an early investor in Elon Musk’s companies, including Tesla, SpaceX, and SolarCity (now merged with Tesla)–all of which have relied on heavy government subsidies and contracts, meaning that taxpayers have directly supported the return on those investments that Draper and his partners have reaped.

 Advocacy